The family farm is back!

 Nora Mahaffey passed away in 1992 leaving the Mahaffey Estate to her sister Marie Trosclair who then created a family trust to keep the land whole for the greater benefit of generations to come.
 Since 1995, I have been managing the property by focusing primarily on timber production, conservation, and wildlife management.
 Through the years we experienced great success through our conservative timber management practices and land management.

 Now we enter a new era for the farm… around 2008 and 2009, downturns in the economy and dips in timber markets have caused concerns.
 I was given reason to investigate other enterprises that would compliment our current land management practices and give the land alternative income sources.
-We have also as a family been frustrated with the food system and few options for organic and local exist in our area… as we have traveled the country over the years we have seen the “clean food” movement growing strong in other cities and long to enjoy clean local food from our area… Another realization was that our farm has never been farmed using industrial agricultural.
+We have also as a family been frustrated with the food system and few options for local, sustainably-grown exist in our area… as we have traveled the country over the years we have seen the “clean food” movement growing strong in other cities and long to enjoy clean local food from our area… Another realization was that our farm has never been farmed using industrial agricultural.
 During the years of chemical fertilizers and pesticides this farm has been dormant, waiting…

 So, now with the help and support of my family, I have begun to resurrect the dreams and ambitions of uncle Happy’s legacy.
 I am rebuilding this farm to its former beauty and productivity using the knowledge and technology of today and the wisdom and sensibilities of the past.
 There has never been a better time for Mahaffey Farms to make its comeback!

 Back in 2010-2011 I began the serious planning and by the spring 2012 Mahaffey Farms made its first sales at the local farmers markets with warm receptions from our customers.
-We started with organically grown vegetables and plan to be expanding at an aggressive pace each year and season.
+We started with chemical-free, sustainably-grown vegetables and plan to be expanding at an aggressive pace each year and season.
 Our future plans already in the works include pastured pork, poultry, eggs, and grass finished beef.
 We are also excited about offering custom lumber from our sawmill as well as firewood and other small-scale forest products.

 I am excited about the years to come.
 Here at Mahaffey Farms, I can’t wait to see the stories from my childhood come to life again.